scylladb/scylladb/docs/reference/glossary.rst

     Quorum
       Quorum is a *global* consistency level setting across the entire cluster including all data centers.
 See :doc:`Consistency Levels </cql/consistency>`.

-    Date-tiered compaction strategy (DTCS)
-      :abbr:`DTCS (Date-tiered compaction strategy)` is designed for time series data, but should not be used.
-Use :term:`Time-Window Compaction Strategy`.
-See :doc:`Compaction Strategies</architecture/compaction/compaction-strategies/>`.

     Entropy
       A state where data is not consistent.
 This is the result when replicas are not synced and data is random.
 Scylla has measures in place to be antientropic.
 See :doc:`Scylla Anti-Entropy </architecture/anti-entropy/index>`.